Cyclops Mountains

-The Cyclops Mountains (Pegunungan Cycloop) are located to the west of Jayapura and north of Lake Sentani and the town of Sentani, in the Indonesian province of Papua.
-In Indonesian, the range is also known as Dafonsoro or in Sentani language, Dobonsolo.
+The Cyclops Mountains (Pegunungan Cyclops) are located to the west of Jayapura and north of Lake Sentani and the town of Sentani, in the Indonesian province of Papua.
+In Indonesian, the range is also known as Dafonsoro or (in the Sentani language) Dobonsolo.
+Administratively they comprise parts of the districts of Ravenirara and Depapre in the north, and the districts of Sentani Barat, Waibu, Sentani, Ebungfao and Sentani Timur to the south, all in Jayapura Regency.

 Geography

 The highest point is Ifar Gunung at 2160 m or 2158 m.